Agfa: Products

-In 2004, Agfa-Gevaert withdrew from the consumer market, including photographic film, cameras and other photographic equipment.
+In 2004, Agfa withdrew from the consumer market, including photographic film, cameras and other photographic equipment, transferring rights to the new company Agfaphoto, formed by the consumer photo division's management.

-Because Agfa-Gevaert still produce photographic films for the aerial photography market, it is still possible to buy fresh, Agfa-produced photographic films for use in consumer cameras.
-They are sold by the Lomography Society and Rollei and are branded accordingly.
-This is because those companies purchase the aerial photography film from Agfa-Gevaert, and then cut and package it into consumer photographic formats.
+While Agfa withdrew from the consumer market, the industrial branch of Agfa continues to produce black & white, colour negative, and colour reversal films for aerial photography.
+Because Agfa still produces these photographic films for the aerial market, it is still possible to buy fresh, Agfa-produced photographic films for use in consumer cameras.
+They are sold by the Lomography Society and Rollei, which purchase the aerial photography film in bulk from Agfa, and then cut and package it into consumer photographic formats.

-As of 2012, such products carry a small Agfa logo discreetly on their packaging, but are not sold as Agfa branded products.

-By contrast, Agfaphoto branded photographic films are not made by Agfa-Gevaert at all, originally having been made by the now closed Ferrania plant in Italy.
-Agfaphoto films are now produced by Fujifilm in Japan for Lupus Imaging Media.
+By contrast, Agfaphoto-branded photographic films, sold by Lupus Imaging Medua which licenses the Agfaphoto trademark, are not made by Agfa at all.
+Lupus originally contracted manufacture with the now-closed Ferrania plant in Italy.
+Agfaphoto films are now produced by Fujifilm in Japan for Lupus.